Will my herding breed dog like herding sheep?

 Do I have to have an appointment, or can I just come out and visit?

-On the Lamb Ranch is a private ranch, and guests do need to make an appointment before visiting.
+On the Lamb Ranch is a private farm, and guests do need to make an appointment before visiting.

 How do I book an appointment?